 209.106 Preaward surveys.

-When requesting a preaward survey, follow the procedures at .
+When requesting a preaward survey, follow the procedures at PGI 209.106 .

-See DoD , Prohibition Against Contracting with Corporations That Have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued January 23, 2012.
+See DoD Class Deviation 2012-O0004, Prohibition Against Contracting with Corporations That Have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued January 23, 2012.
 This deviation is effective until incorporated in the FAR or otherwise rescinded.

-See DoD , Prohibition Against Contracting with Corporations that have a Felony Conviction under Federal or State Law, issued March 9, 2012.
+See DoD Class Deviation 2012-O0007, Prohibition Against Contracting with Corporations that have a Felony Conviction under Federal or State Law, issued March 9, 2012.
 This deviation is effective for contract actions issued using DoD funds appropriated by the Consolidated Appropriations Act, 2012 (Pub.
 L. 112-74).

-See DoD , Prohibition Against Using Fiscal Year 2013 Funds to Contract with Corporations that have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued January 22, 2013.
+See DoD Class Deviation 2013-O0006, Prohibition Against Using Fiscal Year 2013 Funds to Contract with Corporations that have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued January 22, 2013.
 This deviation is effective for contract actions issued using DoD funds appropriated by the Continuing Appropriations Resolution, 2013 (Pub.
 L. 112-175).

-See DoD , Prohibition Against Using Fiscal Year 2013 Funds to Contract with Corporations that have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued April 8, 2013.
+See DoD Class Deviation 2013-O0010, Prohibition Against Using Fiscal Year 2013 Funds to Contract with Corporations that have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued April 8, 2013.
 This deviation is effective for contract actions issued using DoD funds appropriated by the Consolidated and Further Continuing Appropriations Act, 2013 (Public Law 113-6).

-See DoD , Prohibition Against Using FY 2014 Funds to Contract with Corporations that Have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued February 21, 2014.
+See DoD Class Deviation 2014-O0004, Prohibition Against Using FY 2014 Funds to Contract with Corporations that Have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued February 21, 2014.
 This deviation is effective for contract actions issued using DoD funds appropriated by the Continuing Appropriations Act, 2014 (Pub.
 L. 113-46).

-See , Prohibition Against Using FY 2014 Funds to Contract with Corporations that Have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued February 21, 2014.
+See DoD Class Deviation 2014-O0009, Prohibition Against Using FY 2014 Funds to Contract with Corporations that Have an Unpaid Delinquent Tax Liability or a Felony Conviction under Federal Law, issued February 21, 2014.
 This deviation is effective for contract actions issued using DoD funds appropriated by the Department of Defense Appropriations Act, 2014, and the Military Construction and Veterans Affairs, and Related Agencies Appropriations Act, 2014 (Pub.
 L. 113-76, Divisions C and J, enacted January 17, 2014).

-SUBPART 209.2--QUALIFICATIONS REQUIREMENTS
+SUBPART 209.2 —QUALIFICATIONS REQUIREMENTS

-(Revised August 19, 2011)

 209.202 Policy.

-(a)(1) Except for aviation or ship critical safety items, obtain approval in accordance with PGI (a)(1) when establishing qualification requirements.
-See for approval of qualification requirements for aviation or ship critical safety items.
+(a)(1) Except for aviation or ship critical safety items, obtain approval in accordance with PGI 209.202 (a)(1) when establishing qualification requirements.
+See 209.270 for approval of qualification requirements for aviation or ship critical safety items.

 209.270 Aviation and ship critical safety items.

 209.270-1 Scope.

 This section—

 (a) Implements—